marxhendrik/skullandbones/README.md

 - [ ] kotlin gradle scripts ?!
 - [ ] unit tests for domain layer
 - [ ] unit tests for UiController
+- [ ] use LeakCanary to figure out if the UiController is leaked (probably) and if so if it leaked beyond the completion of the job (probably not)

 ### Why UiController?